open/close all folders

 - Sasami in the Pretty Sammy series does this fairly frequently when she thinks people have figured out her identity.

-- Kakashi did this many times in Naruto when trying to brush aside the reasons he was late for practice, or during any other display of Obfuscating Stupidity.
+- Kakashi did this many times when trying to brush aside the reasons he was late for practice, or during any other display of Obfuscating Stupidity.

-- Naruto does this too, presumably as a homage to Dragon Ball (Naruto is full of them).
+- Naruto does this too, presumably as a homage to Dragon Ball.
+His mother, Kushina, also does it, which is probably where he got it from

 - Iruka does it too, especially as a child.